-The future desired character of the HIA is for new development which is consistent with the aims of the R3 Medium Density Residential zone and provides for a variety of medium density housing types.
-The proposed mid-rise typology can enhance the character of the neighbourhood by encouraging high quality design outcomes in an area of high amenity - adjacent to public transport (light rail), the UNSW Kensington Campus, the Randwick Hospital Campus, the Randwick Junction Town Centre, Royal Randwick Racecourse and to Writtle Park.
+The future desired character of the HIA is for new development which is consistent with the aims of the R3 Medium Density Residential zone and that provides for a variety of medium density housing types.
+The proposed mid-rise typology can enhance the character of the neighbourhood by encouraging high quality design outcomes in an area of high amenity - adjacent to public transport (Light Rail), the UNSW Kensington Campus, the Randwick Hospital Campus, the Randwick Junction Town Centre, Royal Randwick Racecourse and to Writtle Park.

-The proposed new built form would be a maximum of 8 or 9 storeys (from a maximum of either 3 or 5 storeys under the current controls), with a four-storey transition down to the lower scale residential neighbourhood and Writtle Park to the north of Arthur Street.
-This would be an increase of either 5 or 3 storeys (for the 8 storeys height scenario).
+The proposed new built form would be a maximum of eight or nine storeys (from a maximum of either three or five storeys under the current controls), with a four-storey transition down to the lower scale residential neighbourhood and Writtle Park to the north of Arthur Street.
+This would be an increase of either five or three storeys (for the eight storey height scenario).
 The proposed built form would define the High Street and Botany Street streetscapes, and the key HIA residential street frontages and street corners.

 Along the High Street frontage, a continuous minimum three storey frontage is proposed, setting a datum that would match the three-storey height of the traditional Randwick Junction - Belmore Road street wall (parapet) height.
-Along High Street, the taller apartment buildings are oriented north-south to maximise solar access to residents, whilst at the same time providing breaks in the built form, that mitigates building bulk and allows sunshine, through the gaps between the buildings, to the High Street streetscape.
+Along High Street, the taller apartment buildings are oriented north-south to maximise solar access to residents, whilst at the same time providing breaks in the built form, that mitigate building bulk and allow sunshine through the gaps between the buildings, to the High Street streetscape.

 Private green, north oriented court gardens are proposed along Blenheim Street.
 This would both provide residents with a sunny green common space and break up the scale of the buildings as they would be interspersed with landscaped gardens.
-A break in the High Street frontage is also proposed to provide a through block pedestrian link aligned with Hospital Road to the south and with Blenheim House (owned by Council) to the north.
+A break in the High Street frontage is also proposed to provide a through-block pedestrian link aligned with Hospital Road to the south and with Blenheim House (owned by Council) to the north.